-- CIFS supports both IPv4 and IPv6 addresses and NFS supports only IPv4 address. - When the iDRAC is configured with both IPv4 and IPv6, the DNS server can contain records associating the iDRAC hostname to both addresses.
+- CIFS and NFS supports both IPv4 and IPv6 addresses. - When the iDRAC is configured with both IPv4 and IPv6, the DNS server can contain records associating the iDRAC hostname to both addresses.
 If IPv4 option is disabled in iDRAC, then iDRAC may not be able to access the external IPv6 share.
 This is because the DNS server may still contain IPv4 records, and DNS name resolution can return the IPv4 address.
 In such cases, it is recommended to delete the IPv4 DNS records from the DNS server, when disabling IPv4 option in iDRAC. - If you are using CIFS and are part of an Active Directory domain, enter the domain name with the IP address in the image file path. - If you want to access a file from an NFS share, configure the following share permissions.
-These permissions are required because iDRAC interfaces run in non-root mode. - o Linux: Ensure that the share permissions are set to at least Read for the Others account. - Windows: Go to the Security tab of the share properties and add Everyone to Groups or user names field with Read & execute privilege. - If ESXi is running on the managed system and if you mount a floppy image (.img) using RFS, the connected floppy image is not available to the ESXi operating system. - iDRAC vFlash feature and RFS are not related. - Only English ASCII characters are supported in network share file paths. - The OS drive eject feature is not supported when virtual media is connected using RFS. - RFS through HTTP or HTTPs feature is not available on CMC web interface.
+These permissions are required because iDRAC interfaces run in non-root mode. - o Linux: Ensure that the share permissions are set to at least Read for the Others account. - Windows: Go to the Security tab of the share properties and add Everyone to Groups or user names field with Read & execute privilege. - If ESXi is running on the managed system and if you mount a floppy image (.img) using RFS, the connected floppy image is not available to the ESXi operating system. - iDRAC vFlash feature and RFS are not related. - Only English ASCII characters are supported in network share file paths. - The OS drive eject feature is not supported when virtual media is connected using RFS. - RFS through HTTP or HTTPs feature is not available on CMC web interface. - RFS may get disconnected when iDRAC IP is not reachable for more than 1 minute.